Blog » How to Guides » Life Coach Salary: The Definitive Guide

 Real talk, though?

-If you’re just starting out, then Tony Robbins or Zander Fryer are obviously not your competitors.
+If you’re just starting out, then coaches like Zander Fryer are obviously not your competitors.

 Here are some tips to help identify who your competition is: